microsoft/DirectXTK/Readme.txt

 ---------------
 RELEASE HISTORY
 ---------------

+October 28, 2014
+    Model support for loading from VBO files
+    Model render now sets samplers on slots 0,1 by default for dual-texture effects Updates for Xbox One platform support
+    Minor code cleanup

 September 5, 2014
     GamePad class: gamepad controller helper using XInput on Windows, IGamepad for Xbox One